AuthorizeNet/sdk-python/README.md

 To get started using this SDK, it's highly recommended to download our sample code repository:
 * [Authorize.Net Python Sample Code Repository (on GitHub)](https://github.com/AuthorizeNet/sample-code-python)

-In that respository, we have comprehensive sample code for all common uses of our API:
+The respository contains comprehensive sample code for all common uses of our API:

 Additionally, you can find details and examples of how our API is structured in our API Reference Guide:
 * [Developer Center API Reference](http://developer.authorize.net/api/reference/index.html)